grassrootseconomics/org-website/content/Blog/red-cross.md

 Author: Will Ruddick
 Date: Apr 25 2021
 Slug: red-cross
 Summary: The results of an introduction to community currency have changed economies and lives.

-tags

-: Red Cross,Kisauni,covid
+Tags: Red Cross,Kisauni,covid

 Below are a compilation of Community Inclusion Currency (CIC) user stories from Grassroots Economics Field Support Engineers (_Emmanuel